dkorbey/Door-Lock-Project/README.md

 * [keypad.h](https://dkorbey.github.io/Door-Lock-Project/keypad_8h.html): For using the keypad module
 * avr/io.h: AVR device-specific IO definitions
 * avr/interrupt.h: Interrupts standard C library for AVR-GCC
-* stdlib.h: To use itoa() function, which transforms number variables to string
+* stdlib.h: To use itoa() function, which transforms numerical variables to string

+We use all 3 timers in our project, in the table below you can see why and with which prescaler we use the timers,